What is Melbourne Airport Rail?

 As part of the project, a new rail bridge will be constructed across the Maribyrnong River Valley and an elevated rail design will be used to cross the M80 freeway – one of the busiest freeways in Melbourne.

 Why is this the best option?

-This solution delivers the best connections from Melbourne Airport to the regions and suburbs for all Victorians, getting people to where they want to go with easy transfers to all regional lines and direct trips into the heart of the CBD in under 30 minutes.
+This solution delivers the best connections from Melbourne Airport to the regions and suburbs for all Victorians, getting people to where they want to go with easy transfers to all regional lines and direct trips into the heart of the CBD in around 30 minutes.

 How much will it cost to build?